pyprg/egrid/README.md

     * .id_of_node, str, unique identifier of connected node
     * .id_of_other_node, str, unique identifier of node connected at other side of the branch
-    * .index_of_node, int, index of connected node
+    * .index_of_node, int, index of connected power-flow-calculation node
-    * .index_of_other_node, int, index of node connected at other side of the branch
+    * .index_of_other_node, int, index of power-flow-calculation node connected at other side of the branch
     * .y_lo, complex, longitudinal branch admittance
     * .y_tr_half, complex, half of transversal branch admittance
     * .g_lo, float, longitudinal conductance